schilkp/Tonbandgeraet/docs/intro.md

   could also handle trace recording (building on [probe.rs](https://probe.rs/) for RTT communication).
 A gui built on [tauri](https://tauri.app/) and/or [egui](https://github.com/emilk/egui) could continue to enable the current in-browser experience.

+- This would require a better in-memory model of trace data.
+Likely something like an in-memory DB?
+Apache Arrow?